 This recipe makes the delicious sweet pea even more enticing

 Sweet peas are some of the vegetable kingdom’s greatest little gifts.
 They’re perfectly sized, vibrant and sweet – and they possess an irresistible “green” flavor.
-Come spring, they’re also one of the first veggies to show up at farmers’ markets or bearing fruit in your garden.
+Come spring, they’re also one of the first veggies to show up at farmers’ markets or to bear fruit in your garden.

 I love to eat sweet peas in many different ways: sautéed with basil and mint, or in a wholesome-yet-delicious bowl of farro, or sometimes even in a salad.
 But today I’m excited to share a recipe with you that I think makes the sweet pea even more enticing.

 Not only is this soup full of that addictive green-pea essence, it’s also a perfect canvas for the exotic flavors of the coulis.
 The pan-roasted cumin, the fresh herbs and the hint of heat in the coulis, paired with the sweetness of the peas, deliver a truly unique experience.

 Needless to say, the soup is superb with fresh peas, but you can use frozen ones too.
 They work just as well.